nojhan/lp-jolly/docs/README.md

 > In Jolly, *sensors* are hidden by default, while *situation* and *location*
 > information are always shown, even if set to the default state.
+> However, the default states are represented in the smallest possible way, like a single icon.

 ## Measured